laiso/askrepo/README.md

 ### Text file determination:

+1. The file contains null bytes or matches known binary file magic numbers.
-Determines whether a file is a text file.
-If the file contains bytes greater than or equal to 128, it is considered a binary file.
+2. Determines whether a file is a text file.
+If the file contains null bytes or matches known binary file magic numbers, it is considered a binary file.

 ### Getting file contents: